PeteSpangler/UdacityAzureDeveloper/Article CMS Project/WRITEUP.md

 through App Service but could work through the VM workflow.
 It also allows for more fine-tuning, so the developer can customize the VM to optimize their CMS app.

+My Choice:
+I chose App Service because the CMS app is lightweight, does not require robust compute power, and is easy to deploy through Azure.
+The CMS
+App is straightforward and runs on a Python codebase, which is supported by App Service.
+Overall, a simple choice.

 ### Assess app changes that would change your decision.